ESSENTIAL OILS FOR ALTITUDE SICKNESS

 Did you know the air we breathe contains only 21% Oxygen – the majority is 78% Nitrogen?
-Merely increasing your attitude to above 5,000 feet above sea level will dimmish your effective oxygen by 20%.
+Merely increasing your altitude to above 5,000 feet above sea level will dimmish your effective oxygen by 20%.
 Yikes!
 Now consider the following:

-- At 5,000 feet above Sea Level (Denver, CO), there is approximately 20% less Effective Oxygen in the atmosphere.
+- At 5,000 feet above Sea Level (Denver, CO), there is approximately 20% less effective oxygen in the atmosphere.